 About McCarthy + Co

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-If you have been involved in a factory accident or sustained an injury in a meat processing environment, you can count on us for legal advice, guidance and assistance with your claim *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+If you have suffered an injury in a factory environment, we can provide expert guidance and advice regarding the handling of your personal injury claim.

 We are a multi-award winning firm, accredited by the Law Society of Ireland.